taranguiz/taranguiz.github.io/aboutme.md

 ---
 layout: page
 title: About me
 subtitle: Hola!
-I'm a Geoscientist that like surface deformation
+I'm a Geoscientist that likes surface deformation
+cover-img: assets/img/Fav_climbingspot.jpg
 ---

 My name is Tamara Aranguiz, I'm pursuing my Ph.D. in Earth and Spaces Sciences in the University of Washington, Seattle, USA.